nbellari/nbellari.github.io/allocator.md

 }
 ```

 We are looking for a match here that is large enough to serve the current request.
+When a match is found, the block is removed from the list (the classic "remove a node from a singly linked list" interview question).
 This may not be a good way to find the best match, but it works!
 If we search till the end of the list, then we may find a more perfect block that serves the current request.
 In that case, the complexity of finding a free block is constant and proportional to the size of the free list.
 But we digress.

 Now that we have `get_free_block`, its pretty easy to write `malloc2` (not to confuse with classic `malloc`)